nventuro/ros-remote-turtles/turtle_draw/README.md

 ## Usage

 Run `run-turtle-draw.sh` to start the node.
 The roscore must have been previously started by running `roscore`.
+To see all available options, run `run-turtle-draw.sh --help`.